loinguyen/uwconnect-frontend-1/README.md

-After Instlling NodeJs.
+After Installing NodeJs.
 Navigate to your uwconnect frontend local repo and run the following command:

 `npm install`